BEING AN ALLY TO LGBTQIA+

 Fortunately, tolerance and acceptance are concepts that are now being embraced early on in life.
-Organizations like the Gay-Straight Alliance, which are student-run clubs in middle schools and high schools, gather young people in a safe space where gender identity and sexual orientation can be openly discussed and supported with issues spawned from homophobia and transphobia is readily available.
+Organizations like the Gay-Straight Alliance, which are student-run clubs in middle schools and high schools, create safe spaces where youth can openly discuss and support issues related to gender identity and sexual orientation.
+GLSEN is a national organization educating those in the school system about LGBTQ culture and complexities.

 THERE’S ALWAYS A RAINBOW

 Recent victories for LGBTQ+ rights, as well as heart-wrenching tragedies, have placed LGBTQIA+ concerns at the forefront of our social consciousness.
 Fair treatment, equality, and respect seem to be focus topics of the relevant conversations.
 This is one of the civil rights movements of this generation.
 History will remember the struggles and breakthroughs of these years.
 There are vast opportunities for the LGBTQIA+ population and allies to do what is right.

 Every voice is essential in the groundwork necessary for laying a foundation for better conditions and a brighter future for generations to come.

 2019 marked the 50th anniversary of the Stonewall Riots—the historic moment that ignited the gay rights movement of the late ’60s.
 A year after the Stonewall Riots the first three Pride Fests took place in the United States.
 Today, the House of Representatives has passed the Equality Act, which will provide federal protections for the LGBTQ+ community.
 As an ally in the recovery world, you can support this act being passed!